nexpy/nexpy/README.rst

 pylibtiff          http://code.google.com/p/pylibtiff/
 =================  =================================================

+.. note:: NeXpy should still run without these additional packages, but invoking
+          the relevant menu items will trigger an exception.

 Semantic Versioning
 -------------------
-With the release of v0.1.0, NeXpy will be using `Semantic Versioning
+With the release of v0.1.0, NeXpy is using `Semantic Versioning
 <http://semver.org/spec/v2.0.0.html>`_.

 Acknowledgements
 ----------------
-The `NeXus format <http://www.nexusformat.org>`_ for neutron, x-ray and muon data is developed by an international collaboration under the supervision of the `NeXus Interational Advisory Committee <http://wiki.nexusformat.org/NIAC>`_.
+The `NeXus format <http://www.nexusformat.org>`_ for neutron, x-ray and muon data is developed by an international collaboration under the supervision of the `NeXus International Advisory Committee <http://wiki.nexusformat.org/NIAC>`_.
 The Python tree API used in NeXpy was originally developed by Paul Kienzle, who also wrote the standard Python interface to the NeXus C-API.
 The original version of NeXpy was initially developed by Boyana Norris, Jason Sarich, and Daniel Lowell, and Ray Osborn using wxPython, and formed the inspiration